ateneva/dbt-data-transformations/README.md

 yamllint .
 ```

-### pre-commit hooks have been set up in this repo to help check for
+### pre-commit hooks have been set up in this repo to check and fix for

-- automated fix of missing lines at the end of file
+- missing lines at the end
-- automated fix of trailing whitespaces and files
+- trailing whitespaces
-- autoamted detection of violations of sql standards
+- violations of sql standards

+When working with the repo, make sure you've got the pre-commit installed so that they run upon your every commit

 ```bash
 # install the githook scripts
 pre-commit install